smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 - Append to Table: Adds data on top of existing contents if the table already exists.
 - Overwrite Table: Overwrites the contents of the table if it already exists.

-⑧ Cancelation of "Local File Upload".
+⑧ Cancelation of Local File Upload.

-⑨ Completion of "Local File Upload".
+⑨ Completion of Local File Upload.

 ##### **Create Schemas**

-In the Add Data menu, click on **Create Schema** to generate a new schema.
+In the Add Data menu, click on Create Schema to generate a new schema.

 [![IMAGE](../../../img/getting_started/paas/workspace/qm_img_12.png){: style="max-height:none"}](../../../img/getting_started/paas/workspace/qm_img_12.png)

 ① Enter the name of the schema you want to create.
 The schema name can include letters, numbers, and underscores, but it cannot start with a number.
 You cannot create schemas with duplicate names within the same database.

-② Cancelation of "Create Schema".
+② Cancelation of Create Schema.

-③ Completion of "Create Schema".
+③ Completion of Create Schema.

 #### Delete Table